-- Unconditional Any trip within the ADA service area and times. - Conditional Restrictions are made on a trip-by-trip basis.
+- Unconditional Any trip within the ADA service area and times. - Conditional Restrictions are made on a trip-by-trip basis. - Temporary Persons who are deemed eligible for a defined temporary period based on their application.

 Categories of Service

 - Subscription Must have the same origin and destination three or more times per week. - Advance Reservation Reservations can be made from one to seven days prior to travel.